Bachelor of Arts Degree in Mathematics

 - See Mathematics Road Map.

 It is strongly recommended, to all math majors, to have an advising session at least once a semester.
-See the department chair for assignment to an advisor.
+See the department chair for assignment to an adviser.

 All courses required as prerequisites for a mathematics course must be completed with a grade of C or better before registration will be permitted.
 All courses taken to fulfill major or minor requirements must be completed with a grade of C or better.